 Wildfire Swap Accessibility Report

-Wildfire Swap offers 17 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 17 accessibility features for Wildfire Swap in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Wildfire Swap is a puzzle game where you swap tiles to stop forest fires.
 Each level starts with a grid of trees, houses and bare land.
 Your job is to rearrange the tiles so the fires that start can’t spread to the houses.

-Wildfire Swap has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Wildfire Swap which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Reaction-Time Not Critical: Individual game actions don’t need quick reactions, or there are settings to lower the requirement for quick reactions.
 This means you don't need to quickly press a button in response to an on-screen prompt, target a fast-moving target or skillfully complete a scenario against the clock.